Canonical bases of tensor products and positivity properties: Introduction

-For a single simple highest weight or simple lowest weight module, we show that their canonical bases have the following positivity properties with respect to the actions of any elements of $\dot{\mathbf{B}}$ (without the spherical parabolic condition), which generalizes Lusztig's theorem \cite[Theorem 22.1.7]{Lusztig-1993}.
+This result establishes the positivity property of the canonical basis of a single simple highest weight module with respect to the action by the canonical basis of the modified quantum group, which generalizes Lusztig's theorem \cite[Theorem 22.1.7]{Lusztig-1993}.